truenas/documentation/content/TrueCommand/API/data/list_fields.md

 ### Reply Example
 NOTE: If no tvid is given, then a generic "fields" object will be returned instead of the objects tagged by the the tvid's.
 In the generic "fields" object, there will be items tagged within carats (<deviceID> for example).
-These are placeholder labels for something that is system-specific ("<deviceID>" might become "ada0" for particular systems).
+These are placeholder labels for something that is system-specific (`<deviceID>` might become "ada0" for particular systems).

 ```
 [